 From £690 per week, £190 per short break

 Dog stay from £30 (please see dog rules here)

 Washroom: just the other side of the hedge with separate composting loo

 Kitchen: the separate kitchen is next to the cabin

 The off grid washroom is solar-powered, with a propane hot water boiler for the shower and basin.
 The composting loo is vented by a solar-powered fan.

 Arriving and Leaving

 Arrival day: Monday, Wednesday, Friday or Saturday for short breaks.

 There is private parking for one car, a two minute walk from the cabin

-The kitchen includes a single gas hob, a sink with water from a 200 litre tank, and a cold box with ice packs that you can replace every day
+The kitchen includes a double gas hob, a sink with water from a 200 litre tank, and a cold box with ice packs that you can replace every day